MoritzLaurer/prompt_templates/docs/standard_prompt_format.md

     - The [simplest use](https://huggingface.co/docs/transformers/en/conversations) is via the text-generation pipeline
     - See also details on [chat_templates](https://huggingface.co/docs/transformers/main/en/chat_templating).
 - Limitations:
     - The original purpose of these chat_templates is to easily add special tokens that a specific open-source model requires under the hood.
-The `hub_hub_prompts` library is designed for prompt templates for any LLM, not just open-source LLMs.
+The `prompt_templates` library is designed for prompt templates for any LLM, not just open-source LLMs.
     - VLMs require special pre-processors that are not directly compatible with the standardized messages format (?).
 And new VLMs like [InternVL](https://huggingface.co/OpenGVLab/InternVL2-1B/blob/main/tokenizer_config.json) or [Molmo](https://huggingface.co/allenai/Molmo-7B-D-0924) often require non-standardized remote code for image preprocessing.
     - LLMs like [command-r](https://huggingface.co/CohereForAI/c4ai-command-r-plus-08-2024) have cool special prompts e.g. for grounded generation, but they provide their own custom remote code for preparing prompts/functionalities properly for these special prompts.